 Organize children into small groups in a space that can accommodate those children maintaining a six foot distance from one another.
 Play Bible Trivia, a game in which you ask the youth questions about the bible and its passages.
 You’ll award points to those teams that get the answers right.
 It may make the game more competitive if you put up a simple prize for the winning team, such as paper awards or sweets.

 Now more than ever, it’s essential for places of worship to actively pursue their mission of helping those in need.
 However, it can be challenging to fulfill that mission without relying on the generosity of church members and those in the community.
 Fortunately, fundraising can help make donation more convenient and accessible for those that want to help.
 With an eGiving platform to support virtual donations, your church can greatly increase its donation revenue and better connect with the community it serves, including operating church youth groups.
+When hosting any of the above activities, be sure to provide a church event permission slip for parents and guardians to fill out.

 Want to learn more about how Vanco can help your church take its donations to the next level?
 Get in touch today and ask about our eGiving platform!